mustafaacikyol/Javascript_Projects/README.md

 I used website of https://www.freecodecamp.org to build these projects.

-In projects there are HTML, CSS and Javascript files and some images.
+In projects there are HTML, CSS, Javascript files and some images.

 In some projects I used CDN to get Bootstrap CSS.
 So you can't see any bootstrap.min.css file in the css folder.